-Participating organisation any organisation or informal group of young people involved in the implementation of an Erasmus+ project.
-Depending on their role in the project, participating organisations can be applicants or partners (also defined as co-applicants, if they are identified at time of submission of the grant application).
-If the project is granted, applicants become beneficiaries and partners may become co-beneficiaries if the project is financed through a multi-beneficiary grant.
-Partner (organisation) participating organisation involved in the project but not taking the role of applicant.
 Partner Countries countries which do not participate fully in the Erasmus+ Programme, but which may take part (as partners or applicants) in certain Actions of the Programme.
 The list of Erasmus+ Partner Countries is described in Part A of this Guide, section "Who can participate in the Erasmus+ Programme".
 Partnership an agreement between a group of participating organisations in different Programme Countries to carry out joint European activities in the fields of education, training, youth and sport or establishing a formal or informal network in a relevant field such as joint learning projects for pupils and their teachers in the form of class exchanges and individual long-term mobility, intensive programmes in higher education and cooperation between local and regional authorities to foster inter-regional, including cross-border, cooperation; it may be extended to institutions and/or organisations from Partner Countries with a view to strengthening the quality of the partnership.
 People with fewer opportunities persons facing some obstacles that prevent them from having effective access to education, training and youth work opportunities.
-A more detailed definition of people with fewer opportunities can be found in Part A of this Guide - section "Equity and inclusion". a parson with special people is a potential participant where individual physical

-People with special needsa person with special needs is a potential participant whose individual physical, mental or health-related situation is such that his/her participation in the project or mobility activity would not be possible without extra financial support.Programme CountriesEU and non EU countries that have established a National Agency which participate fully in the Erasmus+ Programme.
-The list of Erasmus+ Programme Countries is described in Part A of this Cuide, costian "Who can participate in the Erasmus+ puntries fully in the Erasmus+ Programme.
+A more detailed definition of people with fewer opportunities can be found in Part A of this Guide - section "Equity and inclusion".
+People with special needs a person with special needs is a potential participant whose individual physical, mental or health-related situation is such that his/her participation in the project or mobility activity would not be possible without extra financial support.
+Profit-making body active in Corporate Social Responsibility a private company that a) carries out its business in compliance with ethical standards and/or b) on top of its business activities, carries out some actions that have social value.
+Programme Countries EU and non EU countries that have established a National Agency which participate fully in the Erasmus+ Programme.
 The list of Erasmus+ Programme Countries is described in Part A of this Guide, section "Who can participate in the Erasmus+ Programme".

-a coherent set of activities which are organised in order to achieve defined a formal outcomes of an assessment and validation process which is obtained when a competent body determines that an individual achieved learning outcomes to given standards.
+Project a coherent set of activities which are organised in order to achieve defined objectives and results.
+Qualification a formal outcomes of an assessment and validation process which is obtained when a competent body determines that an individual achieved learning outcomes to given standards.
+Receiving organisation under some Actions of Erasmus+ (notably mobility Actions) the receiving organisation is the participating organisation receiving one or more participants and organising one or more activities of an Erasmus+ project.
+Reinforced Mentorship Reinforced Mentorship is the intensified Mentoring process that is necessary to support young people with fewer opportunities, if they are not able to implement a volunteering activity independently/with regular mentoring or tutoring support.
+Reinforced Mentorship involves closer contact to and more meetings with the volunteer as well as allowing more time to implement the tasks of regular mentoring, guaranteeing a step by step support for the volunteers during project activities as well as outside of working hours.
+Reinforced Mentorship is targeted at successful implementation of the project and at enabling the volunteer to gain as much autonomy in this as possible.
+School an institution providing general, vocation or technical education, on any level from pre-school to upper secondary education.

-Objectives and results.

-Qualification

-Receiving organisation

-under some Actions of Erasmus+ (notably mobility Actions) the receiving organisation is the participating organisation receiving one or more participants and organising one or more activities of an Erasmus+ project.

-an institution providing general, vocation or technical education, on any level from pre-school to upper secondary education.
 Please consult the list of types of institutions defined as schools in each country; for more information contact the National Agency in the country.
 Sending organisation under some Actions of Erasmus+ (notably mobility Actions) the sending organisation is the participating organisation sending one or more participants to an activity of an Erasmus+ project.

-in most countries it is within the first cycle in the Qualifications Eramework for the in most countries it is within the first cycle in the Qualifications Framework for the European Higher Education Area (ISCED Level 5).
-They are typically represented by approximately 120 ECTS credits within national contexts, leading to a qualification that is recognised at a lower level than a degree at the end of the first cycle.
-Some programmes are longer than three years but typically will not give more than 180 ECTS credits.
-In the majority of countries students can use most of the credits earned in SCHE to progress to degree courses.
-The descriptors of the short cycle correspond to the learning outcomes of EQF level 5.

-Project

-School